nipy/nipy/doc/devel/guidelines/gitwash/git_intro.rst

  Introduction
 ==============

-This is a small project to describe a git_ and github_ workflow for the nipy_ project.
+These pages describe a git_ and github_ workflow for the nipy_ project.

 There are several different workflows here, for different ways of working with *nipy*.